eatthinkdu/eatthinkdu.github.io/_posts/2015-08-14-elephant-in-the-room.md

 <h3>I've felt my own quality of life in Cape Town affected by my race.</h3>

-Basic privileges, like being called out on the street or a restaurant, become recognized as just that: privileges.
+Basic privileges, like walking on the street or sitting at a restaurant without being called out for being Chinese, become recognized as just that: privileges.

 I've been told "Well, you just don't understand..." and "You see, it's not like that here..." and "That's just the way things are right now..." and "That's not considered racist here..." as explanations.